zouzhekang/YJYpaper/README.md

 Data from Figure 2.15 on page 24 of the paper (Figure 2.1 above) was extracted and linearly fitted (see Figure 2.2 above), yielding a linear fit of y=0.1067x R²=0.1083.
 Detailed data is available in the [attachment](./paper/testdata.csv).
 Verification shows this data has an R² of only 0.1, proving that fertility quantity is almost unrelated to domestic violence incidence.

-3. Analysis error (sixth line from bottom of page 25):
+3. **Methodological Flaw in Cultural Measurement** (page 25, sixth line from bottom):

 >This paper uses the number of Taoist temples per capita in each region to measure the degree of traditional thinking in that region

-Taoism belongs to the religious category.
-Different regions have different religious distributions, so the number of Taoist temples per capita has no direct relationship with local traditional thinking.
+**Analysis**: This represents a fundamental misunderstanding of cultural measurement.
+Religious distribution varies significantly across regions due to historical, geographical, and demographic factors unrelated to "traditional thinking."
+Using Taoist temple density as a proxy for traditionalism lacks theoretical foundation and empirical validity.

-4. Forced fitting (Figure 2.18 on page 26):
+4. **Statistical Overfitting** (Figure 2.18, page 26):

 >![idiot](./pic/img.jpeg)

-The points in the figure are too scattered with no obvious linear relationship.
-Among regions with similar traditional values and fertility rates, Gansu and Fujian exhibit a significant discrepancy in domestic violence rates, indicating this line is not suitable for proving the relationship between concepts and domestic violence.
+**Analysis**: The scatter plot exhibits excessive data dispersion with no discernible linear relationship.
+The forced linear regression line fails to capture meaningful patterns, particularly given the substantial variance between regions with comparable cultural characteristics (e.g., Gansu and Fujian).
+This represents statistical malpractice in attempting to establish causality.

 5. Missing data without explanation (Figure 2.18 on page 26):